iris-GmbH/meta-cyclonedx/README.md

 - **License compliance**: Include all components regardless of scope
 - **Supply chain tracking**: Include all components regardless of scope

-### Component Scopes (CycloneDX 1.6)
+### Component Scopes

-Component scopes are enabled by default when using CycloneDX 1.6.
+Component scopes are enabled by default.
 If you need to disable them (e.g., for compatibility with certain SBOM profiles or tools):

 ```sh
 CYCLONEDX_ADD_COMPONENT_SCOPES = "0"
 ```

-**Note**: Component scopes are only available in CycloneDX 1.6.
-This setting has no effect when `CYCLONEDX_SPEC_VERSION = "1.4"`.
+Component scopes are available in both CycloneDX 1.4 and 1.6 specifications.

-### Vulnerability Analysis Timestamps (CycloneDX 1.6)
+### Vulnerability Analysis Timestamps

-By default, vulnerability analysis records include `firstIssued` and `lastUpdated` timestamps in CycloneDX 1.6.
+By default, vulnerability analysis records include `firstIssued` and `lastUpdated` timestamps when using CycloneDX 1.6.
 To generate minimal VEX documents without timestamps:

 ```sh
 CYCLONEDX_ADD_VULN_TIMESTAMPS = "0"